Environmental issues in Russia

+Environmental issues in Russia include pollution and erosion, and have impacts on people, wildlife and ecosystems.

 Many of the issues have been attributed to policies that were made during the early Soviet Union, at a time when many officials felt that pollution control was an unnecessary hindrance to economic development and industrialization, and, even though numerous attempts were made by the Soviet government to alleviate the situation in the 1960s, 1970s and 1980s, the problems were not completely solved.
 By the 1990s, 40% of Russia's territory began demonstrating symptoms of significant ecological stress, largely due to a diverse number of environmental issues, including deforestation, energy irresponsibility, pollution, and nuclear waste.
 According to Russia's Ministry of Natural Resources and Environment, Russia is currently warming 2.5 times faster than the rest of the globe.

 Wildlife

 Russia has many protected areas, such as zapovedniks and natural parks, which are made to preserve the natural state of environments.
 There are currently 101 zapovedniks that cover a total of over 33.5 million hectares.
 However, some animals, such as the Amur tiger, polar bear, and Caucasian leopard, are facing extinction.
 The Russian government is attempting to revive those populations.
 A tiger summit was held in St. Petersburg in 2010 to discuss how to save the dwindling tiger population, which is threatened by deforestation and poaching in Russia.